goodekat/LIME-research-journals/README.md

       - Do we want to think of a metric that is stand alone? - not just for comparisons

-**Sandia**

-  - full time?
-  - Reference?

 **Graphics Group**

-  - did you have any resources for gganimate? (check out my slides so far)
+  - Did you have any resources for gganimate? (check out my slides so far)
+  - Treats for tomorrow?

 ## To Do List

-  - draft methods section of the paper
-  - draft data example section of paper
-  - draft discussion section of paper
+  - draft paper
-  - draft appendices

 ## Oral Prelim